-Medicare is restoring the Open Enrollment Period (OEP) for 2019.
-This enrollment window will begin January 1st and go through March 31st.
-You may have some options if you find yourself in a Medicare insurance plan that does not meet your needs.
+Medicare is restoring the Open Enrollment Period (OEP) for insurance changes.
+This enrollment window begins each year on January 1st and goes through March 31st.
+You will have options if you find yourself in a Medicare plan that does not meet your needs.

 This window is much different than the Annual Election Period (AEP) that runs from October 15th through December 7th.
 There are only a few changes consumers can make during OEP, but it’s very important to know your options.

 This enrollment period existed once before and Medicare officials have brought it back to help consumers find the insurance coverage that best suits their needs.
 There are only a couple of changes that can be made, so you don’t want to count on the OEP window for everything.
 It’s still very important that you make wise decisions during the AEP window in the fall.

 This new(ish) window primarily applies to Medicare Advantage plans – and they must be “like plans.”
 In other words, you would not be able to switch from a MAPD (Medicare Advantage Prescription Drug) plan to a MA (Medicare Advantage) plan because the MA plan does not offer prescription drug coverage and is therefore not the same.